vgmstream/vgmstream/README.md

 ## Supported codec types
-Quick list of codecs vgmstream supports, including many obscure ones that are used in few games.
+Quick list of most codecs vgmstream supports, including many obscure ones that are used in few games.

 - PCM 16-bit